What is the EU ETS and how does it work?

 Price forecasts vary significantly.
 Banks and energy analysts have published 2030 targets ranging from €80 to €150 per tonne.
 The range reflects genuine uncertainty around the pace of industrial decarbonisation, the trajectory of the MSR, and policy decisions that have not yet been taken.

-The structural direction is upward — the cap continues to tighten and free allocation to industry is phasing out — but the path will not be linear.
-Economic downturns reduce demand and push prices down; political interventions (as seen in 2023 when some politicians called for ETS reform to combat energy prices) create uncertainty.
+The structural direction is tighter supply because the cap continues to fall and free allocation to industry is phasing out.
+But the price path will not be linear.
+Economic downturns reduce demand and can push prices down.
+Political interventions, energy shocks and changes to industrial output can also move the market sharply.

 Key takeaway